BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Tough Hide** `PASSIVE`

-Increases Wounds and Defence to 9 each.
+The Dragon increases its Wounds and Defence to 9 each.

-- **Wyrmtongue** `ACTIVE`
+- **Wyrm Magic** `ACTIVE`

 The Dragon gains a free Will Point at the start of each turn.
 If this free Will Point is not spent by the end of the turn, it is lost.
+The Dragon may also cast the following Magical Powers shown on its profile.

 </div>